-Gayle Rogers is professor and chair of English and affiliated faculty with the Global Studies Center, Center for Latin American Studies, European Studies Center, and Cultural Studies program.
+Gayle Rogers is Andrew W. Mellon professor and chair of English, Dietrich School Special Liaison for Outreach and Development, and affiliated faculty with the Global Studies Center, Center for Latin American Studies, European Studies Center, and Cultural Studies program.
 He works primarily on the history of ideas, global modernisms, translation theory, comparative literature, critical history, and the intersections of literature, economics, and risk theory.

-The New Modernist Studies Reader: An Anthology of Essential Criticism, ed. with Sean Latham (Bloomsbury Academic, 2021).
+His recent works include Speculation: A Cultural History from Aristotle to AI (Columbia University Press, 2021) and The New Modernist Studies Reader: An Anthology of Essential Criticism, ed. with Sean Latham (Bloomsbury Academic, 2021).
+He was also editor of “Risk: A Dossier”, a special issue of Critical Quarterly (April 2021).

+He is a member of the Executive Committee of the Association of Departments of English and an MLA Certified External Reviewer.
 He serves on the editorial board of Modernism/modernity and, in the past, served on the board of the Modernist Studies Association.
 He was a member of the organizing committee for MSA’s 2014 conference in Pittsburgh.
 He has been a member of the MLA First Book Prize committee and chaired the MSA Book Prize committee.
 He most recently chaired the MLA's division on prose fiction.
 He is associate editor Critical Quarterly, and with Jonathan Arac, was co-organizer of the 2016 Society for Novel Studies conference.
 He is a founding member of the international consortium El ensayo literario.
-At Pitt, he has served on the Provost's Advisory Committee on Undergraduate Programs and the Dietrich School Graduate Council, and has been co-director of the Literature Program and associate chair of English, among many service roles.
+At Pitt, he has served the sexual harassment and discrimination policy committee, the Provost's Advisory Committee on Undergraduate Programs, the Dietrich School Graduate Council, and many grant review committees.
+He has been chair of the Humanities Council, co-director of the Literature Program and associate chair of English, among his service roles.
 His teaching focuses on modernism, world literary history, the politics of translation and aesthetic theory, cosmopolitanism and history, and the novel.

-His work has been funded by the NEH, the Hewlett Foundation, and Spanish Ministry of Education, Culture, and Sports, among others.
+His work has been funded by the NEH, the Hewlett Foundation, and the Spanish Ministry of Education, Culture, and Sports.

 Research and Publications